Overview of the CloudTV H5™ Platform

 - Application Engine – Provides a web-browser like environment for loading and executing applications.

-The Universal Session Manager keeps track of active sessions, handling timeouts and disconnects as appropriate.
+The CSM keeps track of active sessions, handling timeouts and disconnects as appropriate.
 Client remote control keys are also posted to the USM.
 Since session initiation, tear down, and posting of keys are specific to the client protocol used, the USM abstracts protocol-specific commands and translates these to generic Streaming Engine and Application Engine interfaces.

 HTML5 Application Engine